cast-org/figuration/docs/utilities/spacing.md

 group: utilities
 ---

 Assign `margin` or `padding` to an element or a subset of its sides with shorthand classes.
 Includes support for individual properties, all properties, and vertical and horizontal properties.
-All classes are multiples on the global default value, `1rem`.
+Classes are generated from a Sass map with values ranging from `0.25rem` to `3rem`.

-The classes are named using the format: `{property}-{sides}-{size}`
+The classes are named using the format: `{property}{-breakpoint}-{sides}-{size}`.

 Where *property* is one of:

 * `margin` - for classes that set `margin`
 * `padding` - for classes that set `padding`

+Where *breakpoint* is one of the repsonsive breakpoints, if above the minimum `xs` size.
+Please refer to how our [breakpoint nomenclature]({{ site.baseurl }}/layout/overview/#breakpoint-nomenclature) is used.

 Where *sides* is one of: